AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/music/2019-08-05-4-best-godspeed-you-black-emperor-songs.md

 The final chapter of the song—beginning at around the 23-minute mark—is true redemption, the peak crescendo, and can only be fully enjoyed by barreling down an empty freeway at max speed.
 As you arrive at 28:40, you find yourself raising the volume to deafening levels.
 It doesn't get more intense than these last few minutes—and when it's over, you'll feel a wave of relief wash over you.
 It's an emotional rollercoaster well worth the ride.

-## 2. Rockets Fall on Rocket Falls
+{% include linkedHeading.html heading="2.
+Rockets Fall on Rocket Falls" h=2 %}

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tV83U4CDAx4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>